Hakata-jpn/portfolio-site2/pages/work.md

 * Led social media marketing strategy for the sale of keyboard sets
 * Generated user surveys to improve keycap kit compatibility for all keyboards used by hobbyists
 * Rendered keycaps for product promotion using Blender

+#### Murphy's Magic

+**UX/UI Designer** *(July 2021- March 2022)*

+* Increase average consumer sales by 50% on promoted products from redesigned emails and content strategy using over 20 A/B tests
+* Identified cause of 96% decrease in page views over time
+* Proposed and implemented strategy plan to increase website performance by 2 times the current speed
+* Led website redesign and digital strategy for the company, revised Google Analytics implementation on the company website

 - - -